taiwogbayigi/LITA_PROJECT_1/README.md

 ### SQL Data Analysis:

 Data Loading: Loaded the sales dataset into SQL Server to perform more complex queries.

 Key Queries:
-Total sales for each product category.
+- Retrieve the total sales for each product category.
+'select Product, sum(Sales) as TotalSales from SalesData group by Product'

-Number of sales transactions per region.
+-- Find the number of sales transactions in each region. select Region, count(OrderID) as Transactions from SalesData group by Region;

-Highest-selling products based on total sales value.
+-- find the highest-selling product by total sales value. select top 1 Product, sum(Sales) as TotalSales from SalesData group by Product order by TotalSales desc;

-Total revenue per product.
+--calculate total revenue per product. select Product, sum(Sales) as TotalRevenue from SalesData group by Product;

-Monthly sales totals for the current year.
+-- calculate monthly sales totals for the current year. select datename(month, OrderDate) as month, sum(Sales) as monthlySales from SalesData where year(OrderDate) = year(getdate()) group by datename(month, OrderDate), month(OrderDate) order by month(OrderDate);

-Top 5 customers by total purchase amount.
+-- find the top 5 customers by total purchase amount. select top 5 Customer_Id, sum(Sales) as TotalPurchaseAmount from SalesData group by Customer_Id order by TotalPurchaseAmount desc;

-Percentage of total sales by region.
+-- calculate the percentage of total sales contributed by each region. select Region,
+       sum(Sales) as TotalSales,
+       (sum(Sales) * 100.0 / (select sum(Sales) from SalesData)) as SalesPercentage
+from SalesData
+group by Region;

-Products with no sales in the last quarter.
+--identify products with no sales in the last quarter.
+select Product
+from SalesData
+where OrderDate between dateadd(quarter, -1, getdate()) AND getdate() group by Product having sum(Sales) = 0;

 Deliverables:

 SQL queries that extracted key insights based on various questions about sales performance.